 Lactic acid 101.

-We decided to ask skin expert Jennifer Rock aka The Skin Nerd to break down the skincare ingredients involved so that you can make informed choices when skincare shopping.
+We asked skin expert Jennifer Rock aka The Skin Nerd to break down the skincare ingredient lactic acid.

 Where does it come from?